14 - 15 April 2026 | CIRCA Amsterdam

 The Impact Stage

-Where private investors falter, faith-based institutions often step in, bringing along-term, values-rooted perspective that can address gaps traditional capital overlooks.
+Where private investors falter, faith-based institutions often step in, bringing a long-term, values-rooted perspective that can address gaps traditional capital overlooks.
 As impact markets grow more complex and fragmented, faith-driven allocators are increasingly seeking credible, solutions-first investments that align with mission, stewardship, and financial resilience.
+This panel explores how faith institutions can translate conviction into actionable investment strategies, from thematic funds to community-focused financing and active ownership.
+Speakers will discuss how purpose-led capital can fill market voids, advance justice and sustainability, and deliver strong outcomes for both society and beneficiaries.

 Panel discussion